-The following is a list of topics for the class, associated readings, and assignment / exam due dates.
-All discussions are asynchronous, so students can post their responses at any time, consistent with the required deadlines and frequency of posting.
+The following is a list of topics for class, associated readings, and assignment due dates.
+Learning activities will happen both synchronously (i.e., real-time/Zoom) and asynchronously (i.e., students complete their activities on their own time, such as via discussion boards, watching videos and reading posted materials).
 Please note that unforeseen circumstances may cause changes to the schedule with respect to the timing of topics and readings.
 Students will be notified of all changes in a timely manner by way of email and D2L announcements.
 The final paper submission and exam dates are firm and will not be altered.

-Date Module / Topics Readings Assignments & Due Dates September 8- 11, Week 1 Start of classes Tuesday, September 8 Introductions.
-Interactive online discussion 1: Introduction to pathophysiology.
-Signing up for case studies, to form small groups for future discussions.
-Posted materials Participation in discussions is required each week.
-Due September 11 : Sign up for your Case Study facilitation week.
+Date Module / Topics Readings Synchronous Zoom Sessions Assignments & Due Dates Week 1 September 7-10 (Start of classes Sept 7) Introduction to pathophysiology Signing up for case studies, to form groups for future discussions Interactive online Posted materials Zoom session #1: Tuesday, Sept 7 at 6 pm - 7:30 pm MT Post your introductions by Sept 10 (you will not be graded on this first post).
+Due September 10: Sign up for your Case Study facilitation week.
 Students who go first (Case Study 1) begin working on their case study.
-Due September 11 : Post your introductions September 14- 18, Week 2 Interactive online discussion 2: Models of disability revisited & integrating the medical model.
+First post: September 14 Week 2 September 13-17 discussion 2: Models of disability revisited & integrating the medical model.
 Posted materials.
 Explore textbook, read p.
-1-8 (Introduction) Due September 18 (Friday) : Students facilitating Case Study 1 submit their postings to the instructor September 21- 25, Week 3 Case Study 1: Inflammatory bowel disease (an adolescent).
+1-8 (Introduction) session this week Reply: September 17.
+All posts due by 11:59 pm MT.
+Beginning this week, discussion posts will be graded.
+Due September 16 (Thursday): Students facilitating Case Study 1 submit their postings to the instructor Week 3 September 20-24 Case Study 1: Inflammatory bowel disease (an adolescent).
 Group discussion.
 Textbook pages 34-70 (34-63 in old edition).
-PowerPoint: Inflammation & Tissue Repair Due September 25 (Friday): Students facilitating Case Study 2 submit their postings to the instructor Test 1: test is open all week and is due Sunday, September 27 September 28 - October 2, Week 4 Case Study 2: Down syndrome (a 4-year-old).
+PowerPoint: Inflammation & Tissue Repair Zoom session #2: Tuesday, Sept 21 at 6 pm - 7:30 pm MT First post: September 21 Reply: September 24 Due September 23 (Thursday) : Students facilitating Case Study 2 submit their postings to the instructor Test 1 : test is open all week and is due Sunday, September 26 Week 4 September 27 - October 1 Case Study 2: Down syndrome (a 4-year-old).
 Group discussion Textbook pages 135-169 (125-155 old ed.).
-PowerPoint: Developmental and Genetic Disorders Due October 2 (Friday) : Students facilitating Case Study 3 submit their postings to the instructor October 5-9, Week 5 Case Study 3: Cystic Fibrosis (a 10-year-old).
+PowerPoint: Developmental and Genetic Disorders No Zoom session this week First post: September 28 Reply: October 1 Due September 29 (Wednesday) : Students facilitating Case Study 3 submit their postings to the instructor Week 5 October 4-8 Case Study 3: Cystic Fibrosis (a 10-year-old).
 Group discussion Textbook pages 365-394 (327-355 old ed.).
-PowerPoint: Alterations in Ventilation and Diffusion Due October 11 (Friday): Students facilitating Case Study 4 submit their postings to the instructor Test 2 : test is open all week and is due Sunday, October 11 October 12-16, Week 6 (October 12: Thanksgiving) Case Study 4: Rheumatoid arthritis (a young adult).
+PowerPoint: Alterations in Ventilation and Diffusion Zoom session #3: Tuesday, Oct 5 at 6 pm - 7:30 pm MT First post: October 5 Reply: October 8 Due October 7 (Thursday): Students facilitating Case Study 4 submit their postings to the instructor Test 2 : test is open all week and is due Sunday, October 10 Week 6 October 11-15 (October 11 - Thanksgiving) Case Study 4: Rheumatoid arthritis (a young adult).
 Group discussion Textbook pages 71-102 (67-96 old ed.), and return to p.
 56-57 (54-56 old ed.).
-PowerPoint: Alterations in Immunity, and revisit Inflammation and Tissue Repair Due October 16 (Friday) : Students facilitating Case Study 5 submit their postings to the instructor
+PowerPoint: Alterations in Immunity; revisit Inflammation and Tissue Repair No Zoom session this week First post: October 12 Reply: October 15 Due October 14 (Thursday) : Students facilitating Case Study 5 submit their postings to the instructor